banklab/banklab.github.io/about.md

 * Contact: aymorales [at] igc.gulbenkian.pt, [web-site](http://aymorales-arce.com)

 ![](/assets/img/ana_morales_320x320.jpg)
-<i>I am use experimental evolution in combination with simulations to understand the adaptation of Influenza A virus  to mutagenic drugs.
+<i>I use experimental evolution in combination with simulations to understand the adaptation of the Influenza A virus to mutagenic drugs.
 My research explores the relative roles of different evolutionary processes in shaping pathogen variation and evolution, including progeny skew, infection dynamics, as well as direct and linked selection effects.</i>

 ---